phreeza/manuscript_axon_potentials/doc/manuscript.md

-The fact that the responses in [@fig:simpletree]E were mostly monophasic was due to the presence of a non-zero bias in the biphasic responses observed for the single spike responses, meaning that the area under the negative part of the curve slightly exceeded that of the positive part in close to a bifurcation, and vice versa close to a termination.
-This discrepancy effectively induced a very low-frequency component in the single-spike responses which is reflected in the population response in [@fig:simpletree]E.
+The fact that the responses in [@fig:simpletree]E were mostly monophasic was due to the presence of a non-zero bias in the biphasic responses observed for the single spike responses.
+Close to a bifurcation, the area under the negative part of the curve slightly exceeded that of the positive part, and vice versa close to a termination.
+This bias effectively induced a low-frequency component in the single-spike responses, that is reflected in the population response in [@fig:simpletree]E.

 The reversal behaviour shown in [@fig:simpletree]E is similar to the polarity reversal associated with a dipole observed in experimental studies